An Alternative to Lumbar Fusion

 Decelerate Adjacent Level Reoperations

-The historical treatment for degenerative disc disease is to conduct an ACDF and fuse the joint.
-However, immobilizing a segment of the spine has been shown to increase the rate of adjacent-level degeneration.
+The ‘gold standard’ for treating degenerative disc disease is to conduct a fusion and fuse the joint.
+However, immobilizing a segment of the spine has been shown to increase the rate of adjacent level degeneration.
 By enabling motion, prodisc is intended to decelerate adjacent level degeneration.
-A paper published on the results with the US IDE PMA clinical study on prodisc showed that, at seven years follow-up, patients had four times fewer reoperations of adjacent segments, compared to patients that received an ACDF.
+A paper published on the results with the US IDE PMA clinical study showed that, at five years follow-up, patients had 3.5 times more development of adjacent level disease with fusion than with prodisc L.

 Accelerate the Resumption of Activities of Daily Living